History of candlelight rallies in South Korea: The Yangju highway incident

 Some Korean media sources labeled the vigils, that continued to take place, as "anti-Americanist", while others viewed them as a platform for self-expression for the younger generation.
 On December 7, the netizens who were participating in one of the 43 city-wide candlelight protests in Gwanghwamun broke through the police blockade and made their way to the U.S. embassy where they persistently tried to persuade them to apologize and seek appropriate justice.
 The last mass vigil took place on December 14, with about 100,000 people from over 60 cities and 15 countries gathering at Gwanghwamun Square in Seoul.
-Revisions were made to The Status of Forces Agreement as a result of these demonstrations.
+Revisions were made to the U.S.–South Korea Status of Forces Agreement as a result of these demonstrations.

 Since the incident, candlelight vigils have become a staple protest culture in South Korea.